dart-lang/site-www/src/_guides/language/analysis-options.md

 ignore unused local variables, treat invalid assignments as warnings and missing returns as errors, and only provide information about dead code.

-## TBD: Something about the language options...

-xxx: Are the `language:` options used to make 1.0 work more like 2.0?

 ## Resources

 Join the discussion list for linter enthusiasts: